Photo by Nick Ross

 Here is a lowdown of what to do in the area.
 Most of the tours include the caves.
 And for those who aren’t into dark, spaces, there are many other options to wile away some time.

 This is the basic for anyone visiting the area.
 Phong Nha Cave, long open to the public, is accessible by boat from the main town.
 Lit up with coloured lights, it’s a nice introduction for everything there is to come, with rock formations cheekily named Buddha, Lion, Fairy Caves and Royal Court.
-Please note: the boat trip is non-negotiable and costs VND350,000 for up to 14 people.
+Please note: the boat trip is non-negotiable and costs VND550,000 for up to 12 people including children.